dotnet/docs/CONTRIBUTING.md

 We make the following distinction for code that exists in our repository:

-- samples: readers can download and run the samples.
+- Samples: readers can download and run the samples.
 All samples should be complete applications or libraries.
 Where the sample creates a library, it should include unit tests or an application that lets readers run the code.

-- snippets: illustrate a smaller concept or task.
+- Snippets: illustrate a smaller concept or task.
 They compile but they are not intended to be complete applications.

 Code all lives in the [dotnet/samples](https://github.com/dotnet/samples) repository.
 We are working toward a model where our samples folder structure matches our docs folder structure.
 Standards that we follow are: